 At 3–4 °C, which is within the ranage of what is possible using the climate change pledges so far - then parts of the Persian gulf will be very uncomfortable in heat waves without technology to cool you down.
 But not uninhabitable.

-looks at the long term effects of small increases in temperature on these habitable regions, coming to the conclusion that the effects would dwarf the results of flooding, if the temperature increases reach 7 °C or higher.
+This paper from 2010 looks at the long term effects of small increases in temperature on these habitable regions, coming to the conclusion that the effects would dwarf the results of flooding, if the temperature increases reach 7 °C or higher.

 "We conclude that a global-mean warming of roughly 7°C would create small zones where metabolic heat dissipation would for the first time become impossible, calling into question their suitability for human habitation.
 A warming of 11–12°C would expand these zones to encompass most of today’s human population.
 This likely overestimates what could practically be tolerated: Our limit applies to a person out of the sun, in gale-force winds, doused with water, wearing no clothing, and not working.
 A global-mean warming of only 3–4°C would in some locations halve the margin of safety (difference between TW max and 35°C) that now leaves room for additional burdens or limitations to cooling.
 Considering the impacts of heat stress that occur already, this would certainly be unpleasant and costly if not debilitating.
 More detailed heat stress studies incorporating physiological response characteristics and adaptations would be necessary to investigate this.